Mindinventory/flutter_draggable_gridview/README.md

 This property contains ```bool``` value.
 If this property is ```false``` then it works with simple press draggable or else it works with long press. default value is 'true'.

 ##### dragFeedback:
-This property contains DragFeedback implementation.
-If this property overrides then you have to return a Widget and we will use this widget in feedback.
+With this callback, you have to return a Widget and we will use this widget in feedback.
 Learn more about feedback from [Draggable](https://api.flutter.dev/flutter/widgets/Draggable-class.html#:~:text=Draggable%20class%20Null%20safety,user's%20finger%20across%20the%20screen) class.

 ##### dragPlaceHolder:
-This property contains DragPlaceHolder implementation.
-If this property overrides then you have to return a PlaceHolderWidget and we will use this widget in place holder.
+TWith this callback, you have to return a PlaceHolderWidget and we will use this widget in place holder.

 ##### dragChildWhenDragging:
-This property contains DragChildWhenDragging implementation.
-If this property overrides then you have to return a Widget and we will display this widget instead of child when drags are under way.
+With this callback, you have to return a Widget and we will display this widget instead of child when drags are under way.
 Learn more about childWhenDragging from [Draggable](https://api.flutter.dev/flutter/widgets/Draggable-class.html#:~:text=Draggable%20class%20Null%20safety,user's%20finger%20across%20the%20screen) class.

 ### Last But Not Least :heart_eyes: